 Brute-force search, on the other hand, will run at more or less the same speed for any query.
 Long search terms perform better, but even searching for a single character is reasonably fast.

 Algorithmic complexity aside, the simplicity of brute-force search means that observed performance will come closer to theoretical performance.
 There is less scope for unanticipated disk thrashing, lock contention, uncached pointer chasing, and all the thousand natural shocks that code is heir to.
 I just looked at the last week’s worth of queries made by Scalyr users on our busiest server.
+[Editor, this is circa 2014.]
 There were 14,000 queries.
 Exactly eight took more than one second to execute; 99% executed in 111 milliseconds.
 (If you haven’t used log analysis tools before, take it from us: that’s fast.)

 Consistent, reliable performance is an important part of user experience.
 If a service is intermittently slow, users will perceive it as flaky, and be reluctant to use it.